Marcuuu/test-readme/README.md

 ### Close Button

 This is the generic close button control that can be added to other components in Cirrus.
-Below is an example of a <code>.frame</code> containing a <code>.btn-close</code>.
+Below is an example of a `.frame` containing a `.btn-close`.

 	<div class="frame">
 		<div class="frame-header">